MichaelCurrin/docsify-js-tutorial/docs/README.md

 ## Docsify CLI

 The CLI tool is optional.
-View the Docsify [Quickstart](https://docsify.js.org/#/quickstart) guide to set up the CLI tool and see how to do the following:
+It can be used to do the following.

 - `init`: Setup an initial _README.md_ (duplicated from project root), _index.html_ and _.nojekyll_ in your a target directory such as _docs_.
 You can do this by hand or using a template if you don't want the CLI to do it for you.
 - `serve`: Serve the docs site locally, with hot reload.
+For convenience, you can run `./serve.sh` in his project's root to save a few keystrokes when you want to start the server.

+View the Docsify [Quickstart](https://docsify.js.org/#/quickstart) guide for how to install the CLI in your global node packages and then to use it.

 ## Why not a static site generator?